Repentance, Forgiveness and the Kingdom of God

 And what does He want?
 Simply everything, including our will and our very lives.
 He then uses our total commitment to redeem His creation, despite its fallenness

-… and to reconcile people to Himself, despite our brokenness.
+And to reconcile people to Himself, despite our brokenness.

 In His wisdom, God normally doesn’t exempt us from our frailties or the consequences of a fallen world.
 Rather, He makes us complete in our weakness.
 Our lives then demonstrate that His grace is sufficient, despite the consequences of humanity’s rebellion, and that it is only through Him that we become whole, despite our infirmities.